christc4/our_sites/av/blog/misc/i.md

 the steak alex ate in madagascar llooked amazing, i had never eaten steak before same for red streaky  bacon, with all the fat interlaced inbetween lord of the rings raw rabbit scene

+## <a name=tankards-and-lids>Tankards and Lids</a>

+But lids did not start appearing on German steins until the Bubonic plague swept through Europe (in the 1300s), where insects appeared in their millions and attracted to the sweet smelling beer.
+The government decreed that all drinking establishments had to cover their stoneware with lids to prevent spread of disease.

 ## <a name=unfurling-moth>Unfurling of a Clothes Moth</a>